JUB-Yoush/personal-site/src/routes/+page.md

 <p>If you didn't know, <a href="/resume">I'm very hireable 😳.</a> Currently looking for:
 <br>
 <br>
 Nothing!
 Google gave me a job for the summer so I'm set for now.
-Should've hired me when you could.</p>
+Check back in august.</p>

 <p>Ya snooze ya loose. and <em>you snost, so you lost.</em></p>